MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-baselines.md

 -   Use the **Create Configuration Baseline** dialog box to create a new configuration baseline.

- Use the following procedure to create a configuration baseline by using the **Create Configuration Baseline** dialog box.
+To create a configuration baseline by using the **Create Configuration Baseline** dialog box, use the following procedure:

 1. In the Configuration Manager console, click **Assets and Compliance** > **Compliance Settings** > **Configuration Baselines**.